nikogura/jungle-explorer/README.md

 ## Usage

-### TL;DR;
+### Clone repo

+    git clone git@github.com:nikogura/jungle-explorer.git

+### CD into the repo

+    cd jungle-explorer

+### Install prereqs.
+Either of the following will work:

+    pip install -r requirements.txt

+Or

+    pip install -e .

+### Edit the Config with your favorite editor

+    vi jungle.py

+### Create the Service VMs

     python jungle.py -a create

 Command will output the hostname of the service.

+### Provision Service VM
 Wait a couple minutes for the VM to wake up.
+VM needs to be up, and this takes a couple minutes.

+This will send your secrets to the VM.
+This is very crude, for demonstration purposes.

     python jungle.py -a provision

+Needs better handling, but honestly, this whole secret provisioning system is such a hack that there's no point in polishing a turd.
+In reality, we'd use a real secret provisioning system like Vault.
+This is just a hack.

+### Use Service
 Hit the service any way you please

     curl -i <hostname>:5000

-### Status
+### Get Status of Service

     python jungle.py

-### Create Service

-    python jungle.py -a create

-Output will display the url that the service can be reached on

-## Provision Secrets
-Sends secrets to the service VM.
-VM needs to be up, and this takes a couple minutes.
-Needs better handling, but honestly, this whole secret provisioning system is such a hack that there's no point in polishing a turd.

-In reality, we'd use a real secret provisioning system like Vault.
-This is just a hack.

-    python jungle.py -a provision

 ### Destroy Service

     python jungle.py -a destroy

-##  Access
-Access is via http on port 5000 such as:

-    curl -i ec2-54-193-12-243.us-west-1.compute.amazonaws.com:5000